Computational Phonology: the Delaware School

 - Chapter 10 sections 3.1 (on finite state OT) and 6 (on learning) of SLP 3rd edition

 - Note: The second Heinz paper ('computational phonology part II') is probably worth revisiting if these two sections are intriguing.

 - Research-y question to pursue - chain shifts and FSTs:

 - Do FSTs (more specifically, the structure of FST diagrams or properties of/results about transducer composition) offer any insight into why chain shifts are the way they are or how they should be analyzed?

 - IIRC, someone is going to lead us through chapter 10/section 5 of SLP 3rd edition and someone is going to take the lead on walking people through FOMA next week.

 Weeks 4-5: overview

 - Chandlee, Jane, and Jeffrey Heinz.
 To appear.
-Strictly Local Phonological Processes.
+Strict Locality and Phonological Maps.
 Linguistic Inquiry.